acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- cf. SDRT (DISCOR, ANNODIS) Continuation
 	- cf. PDTB Conjunction, List

+	- According to Bunt and Prasad (2016), this is to be put under PDTB EXPANSION
 	- Note: because of the largely underspecified semantics (if the PDTB definition is adopted), this must be annotated after anything else (except for SIMILARITY, maybe).

 - **DISJUNCTION**: `DISJUNCTION` is a symmetric relation in which the utterance and the anchor denote alternative situations (Bunt & Prasad 2016; Prasad et al. 2007, p.36).
 Following ISO SemAF, we do not distinguish as to whether both situations can hold simultaneously (logical or) or they are mutually exclusive (exclusive or).
 A diagnostic discourse marker is _or_: